lhs-open/lhs-guide/docs/index.md

 Improving quality and controlling costs requires moving from this unsustainable and flawed organizational arrangement to a system that gains knowledge from every care delivery experience and is engineered to promote continuous improvement.
 In short, the nation needs a health care system that learns, and a learning health care system is both possible and necessary for the nation today.

-**Definition for Learning Health Care System:**
+**Definition of Learning Health Care System:**
 > “A learning health care system is one in which science, informatics, incentives, and culture are aligned for continuous improvement and innovation, with best practices seamlessly embedded in the care process, patients and families active participants in all elements, and new knowledge captured as an integral by-product of the care experience.”
-(Source: NAM 2013 report - Best Care at Lower Cost.)
+(Source: NAM 2013 report – “Best Care at Lower Cost”)

 <br>

 **Schematic of a learning health system:**
 ![LHSpic](img/nam-lhs.png)

-Source: NAM 2013 report - Best Care at Lower Cost.
+Source: NAM 2013 report “Best Care at Lower Cost.”

 <br>

 ## Characteristics of a Continuously Learning Health Care System
-SOURCE: NAM 2013 "Best Care at Lower Cost" report.
+SOURCE: NAM 2013 report "Best Care at Lower Cost."

 Science and Informatics:

--	Real-time access to knowledge — A learning health care system continuously and reliably captures, curates, and delivers the best available evidence to guide, support, tailor, and improve clinical decision making and care safety and quality.
+-	Real-time access to knowledge — A learning health care system continuously and reliably captures, curates, and delivers the best available evidence to guide, support, tailor, and improve clinical decision making, care safety and quality.

 -	Digital capture of the care experience — A learning health care system captures the care experience on digital platforms for real-time generation and application of knowledge for care improvement.